 While I generally enjoy a cocktail with my brunch, it was early on a weekday when we visited, so the few shreds of social dignity I have left dictated that I should not be drinking at such an hour.
 Instead I was allured by the Aussie Vanilla Latte (6,500).
 An ice vanilla latte is always my coffee of choice, so when i found this one was topped with a scoop of ice cream, I was as giddy as a school girl.
 Also on the menu are a variety of other coffees, homemade ades, and a few beers.
 Sadly there are currently no cocktails, which is the only thing stopping this place from being my favourite brunch place in the entire world.
 However after chatting with the owners they said they will consider adding some to the menu, so fingers crossed!!!

-Summer Lane is located at 43 Haenamu-ro 26-gil, Yongsan-gu, Seoul.
-To get there take a train to Noksapyeong Station (line 6) and come out of exit 2.
-Walk straight until you reach the underpass then go through and exit using the left hand stairs.
-Follow the road around past Paris Baguette and the Well Being Mart until you reach Cheese-alot / Maloneys Pub.
-Take the alleyway going up the hill, then turn right.
-Summer Lane will be just up ahead on the left hand side.
+Summer Lane has moved to a new location as of Dec 2019 and is located at 738-14, Yongsan-gu, Seoul.
+To get there take a train to Hanggangjin station (line 6) and come out of exit 3.
+Walk straight and cross the street whenever you get a chance.
+Then take a left at the Bun Cha place.
+At the next intersection take another left, and then keep walking down that street, Summer Lane will be just up ahead on the left hand side.
 For more information you can call them on 02-792-8114 or check out their Instagram.
-They are open from 8:30am – 8:00 pm everyday except Mondays when they are closed. *During Chuseok the opening hours are as follows.
-10/2 closed, 10/3 8:30-3, 10/4 8:30-3, 10/5 – 10/9 8:30-8, and 10/10 closed.
+They are open from 8:30am – 8:00 pm everyday except Mondays when they are closed.